Creative City Developments | Alexandria, MN

 A significant action taken was the construction of Big Ole, a giant Viking statue that stands as a testament to the city’s Norwegian roots.
 According to an original Creative City Development survey, an astonishing 73% of people who visit Big Ole are visitors to the city.
 This not only validates the statue as a significant tourist attraction but also underscores the successful decision to capitalize on the city’s unique heritage.

-Moreover, the same survey reveals that 35% of statue visitors plan to participate in 2-4 other activities in town.
+Moreover, the same survey reveals that 35% of statue visitors plan to participate in 2 to 4 other activities in town.
 This encourages local business and strengthens the community.
 It’s worth noting that Google Business Page Directions to Big Ole account for 9.3% of visitors who asked for directions, further emphasizing the statue’s pull as a tourist magnet.

 Furthermore, Big Ole generates over $3.5 million in assisted revenue for other tourist attractions in the city, showcasing the statue’s role in propelling local economic growth.